Ottawa LIVERight Gala 2019 recap

 Adam was born in Ottawa, on August 21, 2008 weighing 8 lbs, 12 oz.
 He appeared to be a healthy baby except for his jaundice.
 After many tests and lots of waiting, Adam was diagnosed with biliary atresia.

 At just 5 weeks of age, Adam had his first surgery (the Kasai procedure).
 The Kasai unfortunately was not successful and his liver continued to become more damaged.
 Adam’s parents continued to to follow doctors’ instructions giving him the many medications, vitamins and special formula he needed in order to help him grow.

 Just 1 week before Adam turned 6 months old, he had his liver transplant his Dad, David donated a portion of his liver.
 The surgery went well but there were many ups and downs.
 The first year following his transplant was filled with IV medications every day at first and then once a week, many oral medications, frequent blood work and visits back to the hospital.

 Today Adam is an active, social, very happy kid enjoying life to the fullest.

-Mike has always lived his life as an open book never shying away from his own personal battles.
+Mike lived his life as an open book never shying away from his own personal battles.
 In 2011, MacDonald was diagnosed with Hepatitis C which progressed to the point where his liver and his kidneys shut down.
 He was put on the waiting list for a liver transplant and on March 17, 2013 he underwent a successful seven-hour liver transplant operation.

-He has also starred in three well received and critically acclaimed specials for the CBC in Canada and for Showtime in the US which include, On Target, My House My Rules! and Happy As I Can Be.
+He was also starred in three well received and critically acclaimed specials for the CBC in Canada and for Showtime in the US which include, On Target, My House My Rules! and Happy As I Can Be.